sjparkinson/uncomplicated.systems/_posts/2018-06-19-docker-0111-docker-compose.md

 No need for us to remember `docker run -it --rm -v vol:/var/lib/data -p 8080:8080 our-image`.

+We also define `depends_on`, which tells Docker Compose that we must have a database container running before our application container starts.

 Digging in, we see entries for `volumes`, `ports`, and `environment` variables.

-Looking closer, to get our application talking with our database, we're telling the application to point to a server at the `database` hostname.
+If we have a look at our application, [to get it talking with our database](https://github.com/sjparkinson/docker-0111/blob/master/docker-compose.yml#L12), we're telling the application to point to a server at the `database` hostname.

 Time for an aside on Docker networks.

-We also define `depends_on`, which tells Docker Compose that we must have a database container running before our application container starts.

 ### Docker Networks